 Movement safety checks should be performed prior to competition using 1-3 reps at required load with trained TO assessing and approving prior to start of competitive event.
 This can be done at check in, during the first hour of competition, or by video submission before the competition begins.

-The Current iF3 Youth Movement Standards are posted on the iF3 website at https://functionalfitness.sport/youth-movement-standards/.
+The Current iF3 Movement Standards are in this document.

 Currently no exact point system is required to be used at youth events.
 However, points may be awarded for good movement quality and be combined with load lifted/repetitions completed on strength and mixed modal events.